 35:50 – Research findings on the forces places on the FDP and FDS flexor tendons with different grip positions.

 40:50 – Forces placed on A2 and A4 pulleys…and how to train around a minor annular pulley injury.
+Click here to learn how to support stronger, healthier tendons with daily use of Supercharged Collagen by PhysiVantage.

 42:32 – Finger extensor muscle imbalances…and how to train to combat them.